Written by: Carlee Linden | Best Company Editorial Team

 As is common with so many online dating services, Zoosk includes in its terms and conditions the ability to send you emails-lots and lots of emails.
 Some of these would be the kind that you would expect from a dating service, such as notifications when someone wants to talk to you.
 But then some emails will be for services that are irrelevant to your online dating experience, often from Zoosk partners who have been given your email address.
 In some cases, this can add up to as many as 10 to 20 emails a day, as was recently complained about to the BBB by one Zoosk customer.

-According to Zoosk, you cannot stop the deluge of emails just by cancelling your subscription.
+According to Zoosk, you cannot stop the deluge of emails just by canceling your subscription.
 The only way to stop or limit the amount of email they send you is to change it in your settings.
 If you do sign up for Zoosk, make sure you go to your email settings first and either disable it or put it at a setting that is most comfortable for you.

 At four-and-a-half stars, Zoosk has the most highly rated dating app on iTunes.
 They also have apps on all the other major mobile app marketplaces.
 This is very convenient for on-the-go singles who don't want to limit their online dating experience to their desktop or laptop.
 However, if you do sign up for Zoosk through iTunes or another mobile app marketplace, things can get pretty inconvenient very fast.

 As mentioned above, the typical Zoosk member can cancel their subscription right from their account settings.
-Customers who sign up through an app store, however, find themselves jumping through numerous hoops, often without getting their subscriptions cancelled before their auto-renew date.
+Customers who sign up through an app store, however, find themselves jumping through numerous hoops, often without getting their subscriptions canceled before their auto-renew date.
 One member complained of having to work through iTunes and send a written letter to corporate headquarters postmarked within three days of enrollment to fix the situation... and then still not getting the desired cancellation:

 "[The] Zoosk website did not update even though iTunes account reflects no auto-renewal and subscription has been cancelled.
 Zoosk website still shows account is active with subscription going to renew in 6 months.
 Received emails from Zoosk denying refund and canceling account stating I never cancelled through iTunes.
 I responded same day but they still denied by refund of $74.99.
 Should not be my fault if their system does not update accordingly."